-That’s because, while Bose has done a tremendous job working out its noise cancelation algorithm over the years, Sony has spent that time perfecting audio playback while simultaneously creating an adaptability algorithm that doesn’t just create a single sterile sound barrier, but multiple kinds that can adapt to whatever situation you’re in.
+Bose has certainly done a tremendous job working out its noise cancellation algorithm over the years, while Sony has spent that time perfecting audio playback and simultaneously creating an adaptability algorithm that doesn’t just create a single sterile sound barrier, but multiple kinds that can adapt to whatever situation you’re in.

-That excellent combination from last year, compounded with subtle tweaks like a more comfortable pad along the bridge of these wireless headphones, lighter design and a comparable price, make these Sony headphones the new king of noise cancelation and the best headphones of 2019.
+That excellent combination seen in the Sony XM2s, compounded with subtle tweaks, including a more comfortable pad along the bridge of these wireless headphones, a lighter design and a comparable price, made these Sony headphones we’re reviewing here the king of noise cancellation and the best headphones for two years running.
+That was until the Sony WH-1000XM4 swooped in to take the crown.

 Sony WH-1000XM3 price and release date